MaximMeusPXL/shelfware/README.md

 npm install

 # Create .env file if using non-default API URL
+# For local development (backend on same machine):
 echo "VITE_API_URL=http://localhost:3001/api" > .env

+# For Docker development (e.g. if backend runs in container):
+echo "VITE_API_URL=http://backend:3001/api" > .env

 # Start the development server
 npm run dev

+# For production build:
+npm run build
+# This creates a 'dist' folder with static files to serve via nginx
 ```

-The frontend will be available at http://localhost:5173.
+The frontend will be available at http://localhost:5173 (development) or needs to be served via nginx (production).

+**Note:** The frontend includes an `nginx.conf` file for production deployments.

 ### 4. Verifying Setup